fatso83/logback-bug/README.md

 fw.flush();
 ```

-But to do that, I need to verify the issue is fixed, and for that I need a reproduction case,
+In order to test this fix, I would need to verify the issue is fixed, and for that I need a reproduction case,
-of which I have none ...
+hence this repository.

 # Related
 - [StackOverflow](https://stackoverflow.com/q/40085486/200987) Logback on windows doesn't close rotated logfiles